Kettlebell Windmill Muscles Worked

 Remember, the perfect kettlebell windmill doesn’t require a lot of weight.
 Of course, you can add weight once your technique is excellent, but you will see the benefits of the exercise long before that.

-Adding lateral movements and strength training is often the missing pieces to the puzzle regarding injury proofing your body.
+Adding lateral movements and strength training are often the missing pieces to the puzzle regarding injury-proofing your body.
 So if you’re always getting injured, struggle with mobility or are in pain, it might be time to take you out of the symmetrical stance and add the kettlebell windmill into your life.